Skip to content

 Understanding the Temperature Rating Options

-The calculator offers three common junction temperature limits:
+The calculator offers three common junction temperature limits, and picking the right one matters more than you might think:

-Choosing the right TJ(max)T_{J(max)} is a design decision that depends on your reliability requirements, not just the datasheet absolute maximum.
+Choosing the right TJ(max)T_{J(max)} is fundamentally a design decision based on your reliability requirements, not just whatever the datasheet lists as an absolute maximum rating.

 Common Pitfalls